 Connecting with Country Draft Framework is intended to be the starting point to improve and inform better processes that will help to achieve these goals and to deliver on the Connecting with Country commitments that are outlined in the document.
 The document aims to help all of us – Aboriginal and non-Aboriginal people – to work together collectively, respectfully, and with open minds to unite our complementary knowledge.
 It will be tested and piloted as a framework over a 12-month period with further input and guidance sought from Aboriginal communities across NSW.

 Connecting with Country is informed largely by the experiences and knowledges of people who work on, and are from, Countries in and around the Sydney basin.
 As such, the principles and framework that follow reflect an emphasis on this part of NSW and we acknowledge that further work is required to determine the appropriateness of these principles and framework for the other Countries of NSW.
 Government does not speak for Country in the sense that word is understood by Aboriginal and Torres Strait Islander peoples.

 We express our deep gratitude to all the individuals and communities who have contributed to the development of this draft framework to date.

-Have your say on the Designing with Country discussion paper and let us know about how you have successfully incorporated Aboriginal leadership and advice in the design of your project.
+Have your say on Connecting with Country Draft Framework and the Designing with Country discussion paper and let us know about how you have successfully incorporated Aboriginal leadership and advice in the design of your project.